w3c-fedid/Administration/proposals-CG-WG.md

 # Stage 2: Formalization

-The purpose of Stage 2 Proposals is to formally specify the best (and seemingly workable) alternative that was identified in the prior step: handle corner cases, integrate with other parts, reconcile with other proposals and resolve the concerns identified at the entrance.
+The purpose of Stage 2 Proposals is to formally specify the best (and seemingly workable) alternative that was identified in the prior step: handle corner cases, integrate with other parts, reconcile with other proposals, and resolve the concerns identified at the entrance.
 The Proposal enters Stage 2 with a list of blocking issues to advance to the next stage and exits with all of the issues resolved.

   * What's needed from champions?
     * An [explainer](https://tag.w3.org/explainers/)